Rizz-Hosting/Rizz-UI/README.md

-# Rynn UI
+# Rizz UI

 ![Layout](https://img101.pixhost.to/images/369/551696826_rizz.jpg)

-Rynn UI is a simple and easy-to-use API documentation interface built with Express.js.
+Rizz UI is a simple and easy-to-use API documentation interface built with Express.js.
 It allows developers to quickly set up and view API documentation with customizable settings using a `settings.json` file.

 ## Features
 - Simple API documentation interface